joelfeodiyoup/isometric_engine_2024/README.md

 - provide option for different canvas elements to become transparent.
 - add rate limiting / traffic filtering for back end
 - SSL / HTTPS for encryption
+- add a function that will produce a 'string' version of the game grid (that could later be saved).
+- add an ability to read in a string version of the grid, to initialise it.
 - add 'save game state' to server
 - find a way to render an image into a cell
 - add a sql database?